statisticsnorway/dapla-project/dapla-localstack/README.md

 You can further customize this with the `skipPseudo=true` and/or `skipPlugin=true` params.

+## Additional config

+### Maven config

+Some of the artifacts that this stack relies on are only available on SSBs internal nexus.
+Make sure your `settings.xml` is configured properly (see the SSB developer guide).

+### Secrets

+In order to run the tests for the full stack you will need to have a service account file available in your environment.
+Ask a friend to get hold of this.

+## Gotchas

+### Docker memory

+Serving "the world" requires memory.
+If you e.g. experience that "everything" hangs or becomes sluggy when running a command from Zeppelin, it might be because your Docker runtime needs more memory.
+You can configure the memory settings from "Docker preferences -> Advanced".

 ## Make targets

 There are many other convenience make tasks.
 Type `make help` to see the full list: